klohner/klohner.github.io/SDR/Decoding/Example_2019-01-24/README.md

 - Looks pretty good.
 However rtl_433 is trying to decode the prefix instead of ignoring it.
   And it seems like it's looking at the initial "11111001" symbol string and decoding the "001" as a "0" bit.
-My assumption is that it's applying an overly generous default value of tolerance to the long and short gap durations we specified, and deciding that the "001" looks like a "0" bit.
+My assumption is that it's applying an overly generous default value of tolerance to the long and short gap durations we've specified, and deciding that the "001" looks like a "0" bit.
   Let's specify a tighter tolerance of 100μs and see what happens.

   `rtl_433 -R 0 -r g001_433.92M_250k.complex16u -X n=SAMPLE1,m=OOK_PPM,s=1008,l=3024,r=3200,t=100`